Leon-Sander/Local-Multimodal-AI-Chat/README.md

 ## Possible Improvements
-- Add model caching
+- Add Model Caching.
-- Add images and audio to chat history saving and loading
+- Add Images and Audio to Chat History Saving and Loading.
-- Use a database to save the chat history
+- Use a Database to Save the Chat History.
-- Integrate ollama, openai, gemini or other model provider
+- Integrate Ollama, OpenAI, Gemini, or Other Model Providers.
-- Add image generator model
+- Add Image Generator Model.
-- authentication mechanism
+- Authentication Mechanism.
-- change theme
+- Change Theme.
-- seperate frontend and backend code for better deployment
+- Separate Frontend and Backend Code for Better Deployment.